Morse and stable subgroups via the coset intersection complex: Introduction

 \begin{definition} A \emph{group pair} $(G,\calp)$ consists of a finitely generated group $G$ and a finite collection $\calp$ of infinite subgroups.
 The \emph{coset intersection complex} $\calk(G,\calp)$ of a group pair is the simplicial complex whose vertices are left cosets $gP$ where $g\in G$ and $P\in\calp$, and whose $r$-simplices are collections of $r+1$ cosets $\{g_0P_0,\cdots,g_rP_r\}$ such that the intersections $\bigcap_{i=0}^rg_iP_ig_i^{-1}$ are infinite. \end{definition}

 The main result of this note is the following.

-\begin{restate}{\ref{thm_Mstablevf}} Let $(G,\calp)$ be a group pair such that the following three conditions hold: \begin{enumerate} \item Each $P\in\mathcal{P}$ is undistorted in $G$. \item For each $P\in\mathcal{P}$, if $Q\leqslant P$ is Morse in $P$, then $Q$ is finite or finite-index in $P$. \item The coset intersection complex $\mathcal{K}(G,\mathcal{P})$ is quasi-isometric to a simplicial tree. \end{enumerate} If $H$ is a non-trivial infinite-index Morse subgroup of $G$, then $H$ is a stable subgroup.
+\begin{restate}{\ref{thm_Mstablevf}} Let $(G,\calp)$ be a group pair such that the following four conditions hold: \begin{enumerate} \item Each $P\in\mathcal{P}$ is undistorted in $G$. \item $\mathcal{P}$ is quasi-syllabic. \item For each $P\in\mathcal{P}$, if $Q\leqslant P$ is Morse in $P$, then $Q$ is finite or finite-index in $P$. \item The coset intersection complex $\mathcal{K}(G,\mathcal{P})$ is connected, hyperbolic and has $G$-cocompact one-skeleton. \end{enumerate} If $H$ is a non-trivial infinite-index Morse subgroup of $G$, then $H$ is a stable subgroup.
 Moreover $H$ is virtually free. \end{restate}